xero0001/Cpp-SDL-VScode-Starter-with-Examples/README.md

 Copy source codes from examples and paste in src path or just run in example folder.

+Examples are following "How To Make A Game In C++ & SDL2 From Scratch!" which is showing how to build BirchEngine.

 # Downloads

 ### SDL2